 Access the Rightsizing feature via the Optimize dropdown in the top navigation bar.
 Select your desired cloud vendor and service.
 Note recommendations are not yet available for Amazon S3, RDS, and Redshift.

 The main table shows all resources with spend in the specified time period.
 Currently we set our analysis to evaluate the last 10 days.
 Read our FAQ to understand why we chose 10 days.
-We display resources sorted descending by Savings 10 Days.
+We display resources sorted descending by Cost Savings.
 By starting at the top of the list, you focus your attention on underutilized resources that can save you the most money.

 Export overview table to see additional details

 Additional details for all resources are available via export on the main page.
 On the spreadsheet you can find additional account information, region, operating system as well as the Effective Rate for the current and new resource type.
 Tags available per resource are present as well.

 Details page for utilization time trends

 To know how to rightsize your resources, you’ll need just-in-time information on the utilization of each resource.
 Select the Details button at the right of each row in the main table to get time trends of utilization metrics relevant to each service.
 For compute instances (for example Amazon EC2 or Azure Compute), we plot CPU (%), Network (Mbps), Disk (MB/S), and Memory (%).
 Again, read our FAQ to find out why our analysis runs on a 10-day window and our glossary to understand the source of each metric.